catfoolyou/Block-Bypass/README.md

 To prevent admin from finding out about your unenrollment, use **fakemurk** or **murkmod** (recommended) to fake enrollment.
 See the corresponding section below for more details.

-## Lightspeed killer - NOT unenrollment!
-https://github.com/Blobby-Boi/LightSPED-Killer-Agent if `data:text` isnt blocked

-or use LTMEAT print:

-1) Go to chrome-extension://adkcpkpghahmbopkjchobieckeoaoeem/manifest.json
-2) Ctrl + p, then click More settings.
-Switch both Margins and Scale from Default to Custom.
-Set Scale to 200.
-3) Bring the dotted-blue box borders: right to completely left; down to completely up.
-(This makes it so a few pages makes a lot more than it should).
-4) Open chrome-extension://adkcpkpghahmbopkjchobieckeoaoeem/main.js in a new tab
-5) ctrl + p, then wait until 203,000≈ pages appear in the top right corner.
-6) ↻ , and while it is refreshing, two-finger-click/right-click the current tab bar.
-Click Duplicate.
-Then open chrome://extensions/?id=adkcpkpghahmbopkjchobieckeoaoeem into a completely new tab
-7) Click Allow access to file URLs and the duplicated tab will close automatically.
-Lightspeed will now be forced to read 2(203,106) pages of its own data, rendering it useless.
-You are now able to close all tabs.

 ## Icarus
 An exploit that allows you to unenroll by managing the chromebook from an arbitrary device.